EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 - `testGetCurrentWeatherDoesNotReturnSuccessWhenTheApiCallIsUnsuccessful`
 - `testGetCurrentWeatherReturnsAWeatherQueryObjectWithCorrectFieldsWhenTheApiCallIsUnsuccessful`

-Finally, the method captures the API response, builds a `Weather` object based on it (again, a static dependency that we can't intercept with a mock), and returs a result.
+Finally, the method captures the API response, builds a `Weather` object based on it (again, a static dependency that we can't intercept with a mock), and returns a result.

 ```php
 $apiResponse = $result['response'];